 Prehospital care

 In the field, frostbitten extremities should be rewarmed rapidly by totally immersing the affected area in water that is tolerably warm to the touch (37 to 39° C).
-Because the area is numb, rewarming with an uncontrolled dry heat source (eg, fire, heating pad) risks burns.
-Rubbing may further damage tissue and is avoided.
+Rewarming with an uncontrolled dry heat source (eg, fire, heating pad) should be avoided because the affected area is numb and at risk of burns.
+Rubbing, which may further damage tissue, should also be avoided.

 The longer an area remains frozen, the greater the ultimate damage may be.
-However, thawing the feet is inadvisable if a patient must walk any distance to receive care because thawed tissue is particularly sensitive to the trauma of walking and, if refrozen, will be more severely damaged than if left frozen.
-If thawing must be delayed, the frozen area is gently cleansed, dried, and protected in sterile compresses.
+However, if a patient must walk any distance to receive care, it may be necessary to delay thawing the feet.
+Thawed tissue is particularly sensitive to the trauma of walking and, if refrozen, will be more severely damaged than if left frozen.
+If thawing must be delayed, the frozen area is gently cleansed, air dried, and protected in sterile and dry bulky compresses.
 Patients are given analgesics, if available, and the whole body is kept warm.

 Acute care

-Once the patient is in the hospital, core temperature is stabilized and extremities are rapidly rewarmed in large containers of circulating water kept at about 37 to 39° C; 15 to 30 minutes is usually adequate.
-Thawing is often mistakenly ended prematurely because pain may be severe during rewarming.
-Parenteral analgesics, including opioids, may be used.
+Once the patient is in the hospital, core temperature is stabilized and extremities are rapidly rewarmed in large containers of circulating water kept at about 37 to 39° C; 15 to 30 minutes is usually adequate (1).
+All jewelry must be removed.
+Pain may be severe during rewarming.
+Parenteral analgesics, including opioids, are often required.

-Preventing infection is fundamental; streptococcal prophylaxis (eg, with penicillin) should be considered, especially if there is gross contamination or crush injury.
-If wet gangrene is present, broad-spectrum antibiotics are used.
-Tetanus toxoid is given if vaccination is not up to date.
-If tissue damage is severe, tissue pressure is monitored (see Compartment Syndrome: Diagnosis, How To Measure Compartment Pressure in a Forearm, and How To Measure Compartment Pressure in the Lower Leg ).
+Preventing infection is fundamental; empiric prophylaxis is not indicated, unless there is gross contamination, crush injury, or wet gangrene.
+If wet gangrene is present, broad-spectrum antibiotics are administered.
+Tetanus toxoid is given if the status of tetanus vaccination is unknown or not up to date.
+If tissue damage is severe, tissue pressure is monitored for indications of compartment syndrome (see Compartment Syndrome: Diagnosis, How To Measure Compartment Pressure in a Forearm, and How To Measure Compartment Pressure in the Lower Leg).

 Ongoing care

 Adequate nutrition is important to sustain metabolic heat production.
-Pre-thaw, consider using Doppler ultrasonography to assess pulses and tissue appearance.
+Consider using Doppler ultrasound to assess pulses and tissue status.

 Other imaging tests include radionuclide scanning, MRI, microwave thermography, and laser-Doppler flowmetry to help assess circulation, determine tissue viability, and thus guide treatment.
-MRI and particularly magnetic resonance angiography may establish the line of demarcation before clinical demarcation and thus make earlier surgical debridement or amputation possible.
+MRI, and magnetic resonance angiography in particular, may establish the line of demarcation of viable tissue before clinical demarcation and thus make earlier surgical debridement or amputation possible.
 However, whether earlier surgery improves long-term outcome is unclear.
 Usually, surgery is delayed as long as possible because the black carapace is often shed, leaving viable tissue.
-Patients with severe frostbite are warned that many weeks of observation may be required before demarcation and the extent of tissue loss become apparent.
+Advise patients with severe frostbite hat many weeks of observation may be required before demarcation and the extent of tissue loss become apparent.

-Whirlpool baths at 37° C 3 times a day followed by gentle drying, rest, and time are the best long-term management.
-No totally effective treatment for the long-lasting symptoms of frostbite (eg, numbness, hypersensitivity to cold) is known, although chemical or surgical sympathectomy may be useful for late neuropathic symptoms.
+Optimal long-term management includes whirlpool baths at 37° C 3 times a day followed by gentle drying, rest, and time.
+No totally effective treatment for the long-lasting symptoms of frostbite (eg, numbness, hypersensitivity to cold) is known.
+Chemical or surgical sympathectomy for late neuropathic symptoms is not advised.

 Key Points

-Depth of injury is difficult to recognize initially, although blood-filled blisters indicate deeper damage.
+Depth of injury is difficult to recognize initially, although blood-filled blisters indicate deep damage.

 Thaw frostbitten tissue as soon as possible using water that is tolerably warm to the touch (37 to 39° C); analgesia is usually required.